Hemodynamic Consequences of Arrhythmias

 Bradycardia, whether of atrial or ventricular origin, decreases cardiac output and thereby decreases arterial pressure.
 The reduced pressure can result in syncope (i.e., fainting) and other symptoms related to hypotension.

 Tachycardia of atrial or ventricular origin reduces stroke volume and cardiac output particularly when the ventricular rate is greater than 160 beats/min.
 The stroke volume becomes reduced because of decreased ventricular filling time and decreased ventricular filling (preload) at high rates of contraction.
 Furthermore, if the tachyarrhythmia is associated with abnormal ventricular conduction, the synchrony and therefore effectiveness of ventricular contraction will be impaired leading to reduced ejection.
 Another consequence of tachycardia is increased myocardial oxygen demand.
 This can cause angina (chest pain), particularly in patients having underlying coronary artery disease.
 Finally, chronic states of tachycardia can lead to systolic heart failure.
-In fact, a commonly used animal model for studying dilated cardiomyopathy is to induce ventricular failure by rapidly pacing the ventricular for a few weeks.
+In fact, one animal model used for studying dilated cardiomyopathy induces ventricular failure by rapidly pacing the ventricles for a few weeks.

 Ventricular fibrillation causes cardiac output to go to zero, and therefore leads to death unless it is quickly converted to a rhythm compatible with sustaining life.